 The train finished the trek around the south curve.

-One last curve and we would back where we started.
+One last curve and we would be back to where we started.

-The train returned to the station area where the next group of riders would board after everyone detrained.
-Robin and I walked to the only sunny spot on the railroad to get pictures of the train passing our photo location.
+We returned to the station area where the next group of riders would board after everyone detrained.
+Robin and I walked to the only sunny spot.

-The pond by our photo location.
-We then heard the whistle blown by the conductor then a toot of the horn by the engineer so we knew the train was on the way to us.
+A tranquil setting.
+We then heard the whistle blown by the conductor and a toot of the horn by the engineer, so knew the train was on the approach.

 The Japanese Garden.

-More of the Japanese Gardens.
+A pond of Koi Fish.
 A special thank you to the Descanso Gardens for having Robin and I here today.
 We fought freeway traffic all the way home.